Graham Stuart Thomas' Winter Garden

 Restoration and renewal

-Last year we were busy beginning a renovation process in the Winter Garden.
+In 2017 we were busy beginning a renovation process in the Winter Garden.
 The first phase focused on allowing more light into the area and completely replanting the south border as you enter the area, which had become an evergreen mass of overgrown shrubs.
 The three Persian Ironwoods were sympathetically pruned to raise their crowns while the hard pruning of some of the huge Mahonia and Sarcococca shrubs tantalisingly revealed large areas of open soil which were replanted with the likes of interesting and unusual Hellebores, Bergenias, Dogwoods, Skimmias and much more besides.

 We used Graham Stuart Thomas’ famous book when researching and choosing these plants so hopefully the great man would approve.